memsql/singlestore-spark-connector/README.md

 You can add the connector to your Spark application using: spark-shell, pyspark, or spark-submit
 ```
-$SPARK_HOME/bin/spark-shell --packages com.singlestore:singlestore-spark-connector_2.12:3.1.2-spark-3.0.0
+$SPARK_HOME/bin/spark-shell --packages com.singlestore:singlestore-spark-connector_2.12:3.1.2-spark-3.1.0
 ```

-We release three versions of the `singlestore-spark-connector`, one per Spark version.
+We release two versions of the `singlestore-spark-connector`, one per Spark version.
-An example version number is: `3.1.2-spark-3.0.0` which is the 3.1.2 version of the connector, compiled and tested against Spark 3.0.0.
+An example version number is: `3.1.2-spark-3.1.0` which is the 3.1.2 version of the connector, compiled and tested against Spark 3.1.0.
 Make sure you are using the most recent version of the connector.

 In addition to adding the `singlestore-spark-connector`, you will also need to have the